Updated: 31 May 2016 11:52

 Essentially the simple rule is do not make commercial use of anything we've made unless we've specifically said it's okay.
 Oh and if the law expressly allows it, such as under a "fair use" or fair dealing" doctrine then that's ok too - but only to the extent that the law applicable to you says so.

-In order to ensure the integrity of the Game, we need all Game downloads and updates to come from a single central source: us.
+In order to ensure the integrity of the Game, we need all Game downloads and updates to come from an authorized source.
 It's also important for us that 3rd party tools/services don't seem "official" as we can't guarantee their quality.
 It's part of the responsibility we have to the customers of Minecraft.
 Make sure that you read through our brand and asset usage guidelines too.

 OWNERSHIP OF OUR GAME AND OTHER THINGS